FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Abstract

 \section{Abstract}

 Implicit Neural Representations (INRs) leverage neural networks to map coordinates to corresponding signals, enabling continuous and compact representations.
 This paradigm has driven significant advances in various vision tasks.
-However, existing INRs lack frequency selectivity, spatial localization, and sparse representations, leading to an over-reliance on redundant signal components.
+However, existing INRs lack frequency selectivity and spatial localization, leading to an over-reliance on redundant signal components.
 Consequently, they exhibit spectral bias, tending to learn low-frequency components early while struggling to capture fine high-frequency details.
 To address these issues, we propose FLAIR (Frequency- and Locality-Aware Implicit Neural Representations), which incorporates two key innovations.
-The first is RC-GAUSS, a novel activation designed for explicit frequency selection and spatial localization under the constraints of the time-frequency uncertainty principle (TFUP).
-The second is Wavelet-Energy-Guided Encoding (WEGE), which leverages the discrete wavelet transform (DWT) to compute energy scores and explicitly guide frequency information to the network.
-Our method consistently outperforms existing INRs in 2D image representation and restoration, as well as 3D reconstruction.
-Please visit our project page at \mbox{\url{https://cmlab-korea.github.io/FLAIR/}}.
+The first is Band-Localized Activation (BLA), a novel activation designed for joint frequency selection and spatial localization under the constraints of the time-frequency uncertainty principle (TFUP).
+Through structured frequency control and spatially localized responses, BLA effectively mitigates spectral bias and enhances training stability.
+The second is Wavelet-Energy-Guided Encoding (WEGE), which leverages the discrete wavelet transform to compute energy scores and explicitly guide frequency information to the network, enabling precise frequency selection and adaptive band control.
+Our method consistently outperforms existing INRs in 2D image representation, as well as 3D shape reconstruction and novel view synthesis.